 It sounds grim.
 It is.
 And it isn’t.
 It’s us against them over and over.
 Man against nature; dreamer versus laborer; words estranged from tangibles.
 The best ammunition in these wars is the acknowledgement of their existence.
 Everything is the most important thing in the world – to somebody.

 So to the writers, write.
-It’s not like you can help yourself anyway.
+It’s not like you can help yourselves anyway.
 But do master something of use, you know, just in case.
-Study the manual until you can fix a carburetor.
+Study the manual until you can fix an engine.
 Practice assembling an assault rifle blindfolded.
-And if you’re built for it, learn to lap dance – they’ll always need that.
-If you’re not, learn to cook or sew or how to patch the blessed roof.
+And if you’re built for it, boys and girls, learn to lap dance – they’ll always need that.
+If you’re not, learn first aid or to cook or sew or how to patch the blessed roof.

 Above all, before the cataclysm, whatever you do, go out today and make yourself indispensable to a musician who knows Kung Fu.
 You just never know when you’ll need a minstrel between you and a hungry machinist.